Come and join us for our annual Easter Egg Hunt, where you can enjoy hunting for eggs, face painting, and much more.

 At Livingston Hills we are thrilled to constantly be bringing new and innovative activities to our residents.
 However, we also enjoy seeing facility favorites return each month to entertain residents and play a combination of old, familiar songs with something new.
 Bill and Rico are among our most popular entertainers at the rehab center along with Valinda who all come once a month to play, sing, and speak with our residents.

 When they came back from the fair, they were just in time for the Tribal Drum Circle, which has started to become a regular treat at Livingston Hills.
-It was a great way to end a fun-filled day.
+It was a wonderful way to end a fun-filled day.

 Did you know one of our residents is a professional guitarist?